-Slide 42 Supervisor as Trainer Factors to Consider When Dealing with Staff Roadblocks Is this a single instance or a pattern of behavior over time?
-How is this affecting you and the team?
-Are you avoiding accountability issues with your staff?
-What issues is the staff member avoiding?
-What are the consequences to the team?
+Slide 42 Supervisor as Trainer Factors to Consider When Dealing with Staff Roadblocks Is this a single instance or a pattern of behavior over time? · How is this affecting you and the team?
+Are you avoiding accountability issues with your staff? ➤ What issues is the staff member avoiding? > What are the consequences to the team?
 What is the staff member's perspective?
 What are they needing?
-DAAS - Division of Aging and Adult Services Explain: Here are a few considerations to make as you decide how to respond: • Is this something new or have you noticed a change over a period of time?
-Have you noticed an effect on the rest of the team?
-Does the staff members seem to be avoiding certain issues and are you clear about what is expected?
-Have you asked the staff member what they are experiencing?
+DAAS - Division of Aging and Adult Services 18#18181 Explain: Here are a few considerations to make as you decide how to respond: • Is this something new or have you noticed a change over a period of time?
+Have you noticed an effect on the rest of the team? • Does the staff member seem to be avoiding certain issues and are you clear about what is expected?

+Have you asked the staff member what they are

+experiencing and what they need?

-Slide 43 Supervisor as Trainer Group Activity In your small group, share with each other an experience with a staff members who seemed to have hit a roadblock.
-Describe your observations and how you responded.
-Next, as a group, choose one of the examples to discuss in more depth and identify a plan for responding effectively.
-3. Report your suggestions to the full group.
-DAAS - Division of Aging and Adult Services Group Say: So taking these considerations into account, let's try a Activity group activity.
+- 1. In your small group, share with each other your experience with staff members who seem "stuck" and how you have responded. - 2.
+Next, choose one of the examples to discuss in more depth and to identify a few strategies for responding effectively. - 3.
+Report your suggestions to the full group.

+So taking these considerations into account, let's try a group activity.
 As you see on the screen, you'll be working in small groups to first share with each other your experiences with staff members who seem to have hit a roadblock.
 Describe what you observed and what you did that worked - or didn't.

 Then, as a group, choose one example to focus on and come up with a plan for addressing the situation that you will share with the whole group.

 You'll have 20 minutes in your small group and we'll send you a 5-minute warning.

-Note to Producer: 1.
-Break participants into small groups of 4-5 and assign a spokesperson for each group.
+\ Note to Producer:

+1. Break participants into small groups of 4-5 and assign a spokesperson for each group.

+- 2. Paste the directions in the CHAT. - 3.
+Give a 5-minute warning before bringing groups together .

+\Note to Facilitator:

-2. Paste the directions in the CHAT.
-3. Give a 5-minute warning before bringing groups together .
-Note to Facilitator: Possible causes for roadblock: information overload; no opportunties for practice or shadowing shortly after receiving content; need for more review; personal issues affecting readiness to learn; Facilitator: Welcome back groups!
+Possible causes for roadblock: information overload; no opportunties for practice or shadowing shortly after receiving content; need for more review; personal issues affecting readiness to learn;

+Facilitator:

+Welcome back groups!
 Let's hear from each of you about your chosen "roadblock" and your suggested strategies for responding.

-(Groups share their suggestions and facilitator acknowledges the contributions of each.)
+(Groups share their suggestions and facilitator acknowledges the contributions of each. )

 You have all shared some very good strategies for helping staff members who hit roadblocks.
 Thank you!

-Slide 44 Supervisor as Trainer Responding to Roadblocks Be clear about your observations and expectations.
-Talk to your staff member to get their perspective.
-What do they need?
-Develop a plan together to address gaps, additional training, and needs for supervisory support.
+Responding to Roadblocks

+- Be clear about your observations and expectations. - Talk to your staff member to get their perspective.
+What do they need? - Develop a plan together to address gaps, additional training, and needs for supervisory support.

 Most adult learners want to be successful and enjoy the learning process.

-DAAS - Division of Aging and Adult Services Say: Let's summarize with these thoughts about responding to learning roadblocks.
-Be clear about your observations and expectations with your staff.
-Have conversations with your staff to gain their perspectives.
-Develop plans to address learning gaps, additional training, and needs for supervisory support.
+Let's summarize with these thoughts about responding to learning roadblocks.

+- Be clear about your observations and expectations with your staff. - Have conversations with your staff to gain their perspectives. - Develop plans to address learning gaps, additional training, and needs for supervisory support.

+As we acknowledged earlier in this training, an APS supervisor has a multi-faceted role - keeping many balls in the air at the same time.
+Those of you who are new APS supervisors might feel like you have jumped on a merry-go-round.

+You need to keep your balance, change your pace, and learn from your mistakes.
+Many things are new to you so we want to close this session by sharing some tips to help you navigate your own phases of learning.